-Sybil by Flora Rheta Schreiber is a true story of a shy, apprehensive young woman, and the sixteen other personalities she possesses.
-Two are male, fourteen are female, and all are characterized with different emotions, interests, behaviors, speech patterns, and body language.
-Seeking help, Sybil goes to Dr. Wilbur at first for social anxiety and memory loss, but to also help with the memories of her abusive childhood as she tries to become one with her other selves.
-This novel includes notes made by Dr. Wilbur during Sybil’s analysis, Sybil’s diaries and essays, recordings of the actual selves, and the author’s face-to-face encounters with each of Sybil’s personalities.
-The details shared are amazing and actually help the reader feel part of the therapy sessions.
+Sybil by Flora Rheta Schreiber is the true story of a shy young woman and the 16 other personalities she possesses.
+Two are male, 14 are female, and all are characterized with different emotions, interests, behaviors, speech patterns, and body language.
+Sybil first seeks therapy for her social anxiety and memory loss, but along the way, her doctor also helps with memories of her abusive childhood and her multiple personalities.
+This book is composed of notes made by Dr. Wilbur during his analysis, Sybil’s diaries and essays, and author Schreiber’s face-to-face encounters with each of Sybil’s personalities.
+The details shared are amazing and help the reader feel a part of the therapy sessions.

-Sybil’s personalities are all a part of her: Vicky, a self-assured and sophisticated young French girl; two Peggys, one headstrong and one tactful; Mary, a thoughtful, and maternal homebody; Marcia, an extremely emotional writer and painter; Vanessa, very dramatic and a talented musician; Mike and Sid, the only male altars of Sybil, both builders and carpenters; Nancy, interested in politics and biblical religion but with a fear of Roman Catholics; Sybil Ann, listless to the point of neurasthenia; Ruthie, and one of the less developed selves, believed to be at age two; Clara, intensely religious and highly critical of Sybil; Helen, constantly afraid but determined to achieve greatness; Marjorie, relaxed, bubbly, and quick to laugh; and finally the blonde, a nameless teen with an optimistic outlook.
-As I learned about the personalities I was able to feel like I know them personally.
-The author had a great way of making the personalities come alive to the reader.
+Sybil’s personalities are all a part of her: Vicky, a self-assured and sophisticated French girl; two Peggys, one headstrong and one tactful; Mary, a thoughtful, and maternal homebody; Marcia, an extremely emotional writer and painter; Vanessa, a dramatic and talented musician; Mike and Sid, Sybil’s only male alter egos; Nancy, who is interested in politics and biblical religion but fear Roman Catholics; Sybil Ann, who is physically and mentally exhausted; Ruthie, one of the less developed selves, believed to be age two; Clara, intensely religious and highly critical of Sybil; Helen, constantly afraid but determined to achieve greatness; Marjorie, relaxed, bubbly, and quick to laugh; and finally, a nameless teen with an optimistic outlook.
+As I learned about these personalities, I started to feel like I knew them.
+Schreiber made them come alive to the reader.

 The reader will be on an emotional roller coaster filled with shock, sadness, and intrigue.
-The many thoughts of Sybil Dorsett will keep the reader intrigued.
-Sybil shows bravery by coming out about her tragic past and allowing her doctor to push her to expose her demons.
-Sybil also welcomes the recognition for becoming the most well-known case of DID.
-There are even two film adaptations based off of this story!
+Sybil’s thoughts and personalities are intriguing.
+She shows bravery by sharing her tragic past and allowing her doctor to push her to expose her demons.
+Sybil’s story has become so famous that there are two film adaptations of this book.

-Overall, this nonfiction novel is phenomenal and might be one of the best books I have ever read.
-I loved how the author expressed the thoughts of the personalities and helped the reader feel connected to each and every personality associated with Sybil.
-The author helped me sympathize with Sybil from the beginning.
-There were many medical terms to read about, but the book added an index at the end which I appreciated.
-The author used these terms, but I did not feel overwhelmed by them, rather, I was intrigued by them and eager to learn about Sybil.
-I recommend this book to anyone, but it would most likely interest people who are into psychology and mental illnesses.
+Sybil might be one of the best books I have ever read.
+I loved how the author expressed the thoughts of the personalities and helped the reader feel connected to each of them.
+The style of narration made me empathize with Sybil.
+Since there were many medical terms I did not know, the index really helped me understand the terminology.
+I’d recommend this book to anyone, but it would most likely interest people who are curious about psychology and mental illnesses.